healthchecks/healthchecks/templates/docs/self_hosted.md

 ## Accessing Administration Panel

-Healthchecks comes with Django's administration panel where you can manually view and modify user accounts, projects, checks, integrations etc. To access it, if you haven't already, create a superuser account:
+Healthchecks comes with Django's administration panel where you can perform administrative tasks: delete user accounts, change passwords, increase limits for specific users, inspect contents of database tables.

+To access the administration panel, if you haven't already, create a superuser account:

     $ ./manage.py createsuperuser